pudly/schmopera-hugo/content/articles/opera-gossip-is-the-best-gossip.md

 ---
-title: Opera Gossip is the best Gossip
+title: "Opera Gossip is the best Gossip"
 ---

 I heard some interesting news through that long and winding operatic grapevine: Toronto's small and mighty opera companies are banding together!
 There are some great creative minds behind this indie opera collective, and the possibilities are even greater.
 By forming a collective, the companies will be able to share resources like performance venues, audition space, and their respective contact lists of singers.
 The result could be cool: a combined, _full_ season of diverse productions from our favourite little opera companies.